 “I tried to go no name at all and keep it original.
 But they made me put something.
 I figured I never had my name on the back of my jersey before, so instead of putting a freakin’ nickname, I put my name on there.
-That apparently is not allowed.”
+That [having no name] apparently is not allowed.”

 Gardner’s decision has been met with resistance.
 Some think Gardner should just ‘get over it,’ while others have called him a ‘party pooper’ for not taking part.